 - The student who procrastinates will have difficulty meeting deadlines.

 - The student who has a severe disability that hinders reading, for example.

 - The student who is placed in an online classroom without wanting to be there will probably fail.
 In a online classroom, the student has to engage and have initiative.

-- The student who take a full class load at a traditional school and participates in lots of extra-curricular activities may think a online class is an easy way to pick up extra credits.
+- The student who takes a full class load at a traditional school and participates in lots of extra-curricular activities may think an online class is an easy way to pick up extra credits.
 This is not the case.

 - PC users require Windows 10 or newer.
 Computers should have at least 4 GB of RAM and 100 GB of hard drive space.
 PCs require a sound card.